-Any PS student who wishes to leave the FHS major program temporarily must request a leave of absence.
+Any FHS student who wishes to leave the FHS Fundamentals or Prevention Science program temporarily must request a leave of absence.
 To make this request, please schedule an appointment with a College of Education academic advisor and they will talk with you about how to apply for a leave of absence.
-If a leave of absence is granted, the student will be allowed to rejoin the program and emphasis.
-Upon return to the program and emphasis, the student must comply with all policies and procedures, and complete all requirements and expectations required of students in the PS emphasis.
+If a leave of absence is granted, the student will be allowed to rejoin the program and track.
+Upon return to the program and track, the student must comply with all policies and procedures, and complete all requirements and expectations required of students in the program and the track.